kevroletin/kevroletin.github.io/_drafts/how-tty-works-sessions.md

       m           s              m           s
 ```

-In our previous code sample we've made `sh` to use a slave filehandle of `tty(4)`, but we didn't start a new session.
-As a result, `sh` is unable to use `setpgid` and `tcsetpgrp` to organize processes into process groups:
+In our previous code sample we've made `sh` to use a slave filehandle of
+`tty(4)`, but we didn't start a new session.
+As a result, `sh` cannot use
+`setpgid` and `tcsetpgrp` to organize processes into process groups:

 `./a.out sh`